Lifetime Insurance Guide

 What is a lifetime pet insurance policy?

-Taking out a lifetime pet insurance policy means that your cat or dog will have rolling coverage which is renewed every year, providing you continue to pay for the policy.
+Unlike accident only pet insurance, for example, taking out a lifetime pet insurance policy means that your cat or dog will have rolling coverage which is renewed every year, providing you continue to pay for the policy.
 The advantage of lifetime pet insurance cover is that since you’re staying with the same insurer and policy, new conditions your pet is diagnosed will be factored into the policy.
 This means you can get help paying vet fees for ongoing issues that your pet may experience during its lifetime.

 There are two main types of lifetime cover – the first where you an claim up to the policy amount per condition per year, and the other where you can claim up to the total policy amount for all conditions combined over the course of the year.